AdaoNatalino/AdaoNatalino/README.md

-Hello, I'm Adao Natalino! 👋
+Hey, I'm Adao Natalino! 👋

 A Software Engineer who loves figuring things out.
 Solving logical problems was always a great activity (also because of my mechanical engineering background), which has led me down the path of full stack development, where I get to do that everyday.